The Ultimate Guide to Visiting Frigiliana, Spain

 Iglesia de San Antonio de Padua is a historical and religious building you may want to add to your Frigiliana itinerary.

 This church was built in 1676 and refurbished a few years later.
-Its red bricks and white walls characterise the facade of the church, whereas the interior is carefully decorated and has impressive architectural details.
+Its red bricks and white walls characterise the church’s facade, whereas the interior is carefully decorated and has impressive architectural details.

 The church is home to the saint of Frigiliana, St. Anthony of Padua, who is also the saint of travellers, sailors and fishermen.